 Notice of class cancellation due to inclement weather will be given (by e-mail) no later than 3 hours in advance of start time.

-is a local actor and educator.
-Emily has a Bachelor of Education from Acadia University with an endorsation in Drama, a NS Teacher Certification, and First Aid certificate.
+Emily is a local actor and educator, and the owner/ artistic director of Valley Drama School.
+She has a Bachelor of Education from Acadia University with an endorsation in Drama, a NS Teacher Certification, and First Aid certificate.
 She has a Bachelor of Arts from the University of New Brunswick and completed Theatre UNB's Drama Production program.
 She was also a student of Theatre NB's Theatre School.
 Before university Emily lived on a sheep farm in the Highlands of Scotland for many years where she was a nanny to five young children.
 She is now happy to call Nova Scotia home and is very involved in local community theatre, including productions with CentreStage and the Wolfville Theatre Collective.